mnylc/mnylc.github.io/pages/services/resource-sharing.md

 To initiate a trace, call Mark Parson at (212) 228-2320 ext 121 with the shipping information and the title of the missing item.
 You can also complete a [claim form](https://www.google.com/url?q=https://docs.google.com/a/metro.org/forms/d/e/1FAIpQLSccaa0esq4won1z4sVGBaW6lMO-QQal1dNd7DvHn7jOazXWFw/viewform&sa=D&ust=1487017912503000&usg=AFQjCNFoC7c-eBkf1tLeHuafYaty7E3bQw) online.
 Claims for missing resources must be reported within 30 days.
 This increases the couriers chances of finding any resources that might have gone missing.

 ### Contact Information
-To get set up with our Delivery Program or to report any issues, please contact Mark Parson at mparson [at] metro [dot] org.
+To get set up with our Delivery Program or to report any issues, please contact Mark Parson at [mparson@metro.org](mailto:mparson@metro.org).